NanoComp/meep/doc/docs/ModeExpansion.md

 *Eigenmode decomposition* exploits MEEP's interconnectivity with the [MPB][MPB] mode solver to express an arbitrary time-harmonic field configuration as a superposition of the normal harmonic modes of your structure.
-In this

 ## Theoretical background